Expert Witnesses in Defect Cases. Know your rights under California law.

 Comprehensive legal information about expert witnesses in defect cases in California commercial and residential construction projects.

-Contractors have the right to timely payment for work performed, including the new protections under SB 440 (2% monthly interest on late payments) and SB 61 (5% retention cap).
-Licensed contractors can enforce mechanic's liens and bond claims.
+Contractors have a right to timely payment.
+SB 440 attaches 2% monthly interest to late payments and SB 61 caps retention at 5%.
+Licensed contractors can also use mechanic’s liens, stop notices, and bond claims.

 The legal standards for expert witnesses in defect cases are established by California statute, building codes, and case law.
 Key statutes include Civil Code §895 et seq.
 (Right to Repair), Civil Code §8400 et seq. (mechanic's liens), BPC §7031 (contractor licensing), and the new SB 440 and SB 61 provisions effective 2026.

-California construction disputes typically proceed through pre-litigation notice and inspection, mediation, and if necessary, litigation or arbitration.
-The specific process depends on the claim type and whether the project is residential or commercial.
+Disputes typically run through pre-litigation notice and inspection, mediation, and only then litigation or arbitration.
+Both claim type and contract provisions shape the specific process.

 "Knowledgeable, responsive, and truly cared about my case."— Evan